 Which mortgage is right for me?

 Any of the mortgage types detailed below can be linked to a choice of repayment options.
-If you choose an advised service, in branch or over the telephone, we will assess the suitability of your mortgage choices in accordance with your needs and circumstances.
+If you choose an advised service over the telephone, we will assess the suitability of your mortgage choices in accordance with your needs and circumstances.
 If you apply online you will not receive advice from us.
 You will need to make your own choice about which mortgage is appropriate for you and Leeds Building Society will not assess the suitability of that mortgage.
 Therefore, you will not benefit from the protections offered by an advised service.
 This is called an execution only transaction.

 You will need to be aged 18 or over to be eligible for a mortgage.
 We will undertake a full appraisal of your financial status before granting a mortgage to you.